 - Ask students to fill out emotional evaluations before and/or after tests, presentations, group activities, etc. Talk with them individually about what they’re feeling.

-- Work “feeling” words into your vocabulary lists (synonyms for happy, sad, etc.)
+- Work “feeling” words into your vocabulary lists (synonyms for happy, sad, etc., with more complex words for higher grades such as nostalgic, melancholic,

 - Create an Emotion Wheel to refer to with your students if they have trouble articulating their feelings.